Wednesday, June 24, 2020

 Lord, help me to see my past sins not so much in despair, but as reasons to return to You in greater fidelity.
 No matter how many times I have fallen, help me to get back up and to faithfully sing Your praises.
 Jesus, I trust in You.

-Saint of the Day – Birth of Saint John the Baptist
+Further Reading – Nativity of Saint John the Baptist